Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

-  interfaces listed in `.throttled` / `.downstream` (device resolved through the `<iface>.realdev` cache, since a cut interface has no `l3_device`), restores the LAN input if `.blocklan` exists, `ifup`s the interfaces listed in `.cut`, deletes the markers and logs
+  interfaces listed in `.throttled` / `.downstream` (device resolved through the `<iface>.realdev` cache, since a cut interface has no `l3_device`), restores the LAN input if `.blocklan` exists, `ifup`s the interfaces listed in `.ifdown` (falling back to `.cut` when only that older marker is present), deletes the markers and logs
   `Quota enforcement for <id> lifted`.
 Without this, disabling or removing a quota whose interface was cut left it down for good, and a throttled one stayed shaped: the daemon was simply not relaunched and nothing else knew